lightning-sprinkle/lightning-sprinkle-user-service/README.md

 3. Any: Any publisher can request money, but not the ones on the blacklist.

 Paymetns are throttled to a certain amount per hour, which makes it also for trusted publisher impossible to empty your wallet.

+#### Why is it called Lightning Sprinkle?
+The system works on the lightning protocol and gives the user the ability to leave small amounts of money in the places they have been.
+Just like the story of Hansel und Gretel, where they sprinkle crumbs along their path.

+Not to mention, I am dutch, so I like [hagelslag (Sprinkles)](https://en.wikipedia.org/wiki/Sprinkles)